iturner72/book-notes/the_4-hour_work-week.md

     * Answering e-mail that will not result in a sale or that can be answered by a FAQ or auto-responder
     * Working where you live, sleep, or should relax
-    * Not perfrming a thorough 80/20 analysis every two to four weeks for your business and personal life
+    * Not performing a thorough 80/20 analysis every two to four weeks for your business and personal life
     * Striving for endless perfection rather than great or simply good enough, whether in your personal or professional life